 Toolkit to End Childhood Lead Poisoning

-The toolkit should not be interpreted as definitive.
-It will be revised on a rolling basis as new information becomes available.
+The toolkit will be revised on a rolling basis as new information becomes available.
 Suggestions and comments are welcome and may be sent to [email protected].
 Target audiences for this toolkit include staff of ministries of health and environment, international organizations, and non-governmental organizations (NGOs) with moderate to no experience of childhood lead poisoning and its sources.

 Action areas | Tools |